plone/plone.app.mosaic/README.rst

 Status
 ------

-**Plone Mosaic** is considered to be in beta phase.
-Most features for the first final release are done, but
+**Plone Mosaic** is considered to be in early production phase.
+All feature are working and Mosaic is used in production.

+But `there may still be bugs, which should be reported.`__

+Translations are still missing.

-`there may still be bugs, which should be reported.`__ Not all the features of Plone Mosaic have yet easily accessible UI (e.g. layouts can be created into *portal_resources* and bound to content types as named views only through Zope Management Interface, ZMI).
+Not all the features of Plone Mosaic have yet easily accessible UI (e.g. layouts can be created into *portal_resources* and bound to content types as named views only through Zope Management Interface, ZMI).